srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 ### How to create topics in the right way

-That it is highly recommended to not use auto topic create for Streams, but to manually create all input/output topics before you start your Streams application.
+It is highly recommended not to use auto topic create for Streams, but to manually create all input/output topics before you start your Streams application.

 The topic configurations have a ‘server default’ property.
 These can be overridden at the point of topic creation or at later time in order to have topic-specific configuration.

 The example demonstrates topic creation from the console with a replication-factor of two and six partitions:

 - In Spring you should have `KafkaAdmin` bean in place to set up topics.
 Consider using `Topic` and `NewTopic` instead of using `Strign` for a topic key.
-If you have some other kind of application, you can run an init script that calls `bin/kafka-topics.sh` before starting your application or after Kafka setup.
+If you have some other kind of application, you can run an initial script that calls `bin/kafka-topics.sh` before starting your application or after Kafka setup.
 ```java
 @Bean
 public NewTopic topic1() {